SciSpike/release-mgmt/readme.md

 * Helm charts (`release-chart`)
 * Docker images released via codefresh.io (`release-image-codefresh`)
 * Node.js projects (`release-nodejs`)
+* Projects that use a plain-text `VERSION` file (by any name)

-Others can be added via copy/paste/massage provided your version information is stored in files.
+Others can be added via copy/paste/massage provided your version information is stored in files that can be processed on the command line.

 ## Overview
-* Source control is assumed to be [git](https://git-scm.com/).
+* Teh only supported source control system is [git](https://git-scm.com/).
 * Version numbers are based on [Semantic Versioning](https://semver.org).
 * The prerelease suffix in `master` is `pre` (ie, `1.0.0-pre.0`).
 * The prerelease suffix in release branches is `rc` for "release candidate" (ie, `1.0.0-rc.0`).